-Modern Britain and the British Empire, modern Europe, the Black Atlantic, decolonization, history of science and medicine, women’s and gender history
+British Empire, Africa and the Caribbean, the Black Atlantic, decolonization, history of science and medicine, women’s and gender history

-My research investigates the ways in which colonial subjects challenged the late British Empire.
-In particular, I focus on how struggles over the welfare and citizenship of black Caribbean laborers transformed both Britain and emerging nation-states alike in the years leading to decolonization.
+My research investigates the ways in which colonial subjects across the African diaspora challenged the late British Empire.
+In particular, I focus on how struggles over the health and welfare of Caribbean laborers transformed both imperial policy and emerging nation-states alike in the years leading to decolonization.

 “Insecurities of Empire: Struggles over Health Reform in Interwar Barbados,” Journal of Colonialism and Colonial History 18:3 (Winter 2017)